Fxrialab/dandelion/README.md

 #### Other dandelion commands
 ###### update
-This will pull the latest copy of Dockerfiles folder from git.
+This will pull the latest copy of dandelion repo from git.
 <pre>
 $./dandelion update
 </pre>